digitaledgeit/sass-grid/README.md

 ## TODO

+- distributions - justify-content: space around|between
+- offsets?
+- margins and padding
+- vertical alignment examples
-Provide a stylesheet for IE<=8 to provide the desktop equivalent
+- Provide a stylesheet for IE<=8 to provide the desktop equivalent

 ## License